aih/RulesEditing/Rules2012-prev.md

     the national convention, except that no alternates shall be selected for Republican National Committee members.

-(c) Any state Republican Party shall set the date for any primary,
+(c) Any state Republican Party may set the date for any primary, caucus,
-    caucus, convention, or meeting for the purpose of voting for a presidential candidate and/or electing, selecting, allocating, or binding delegates to the national convention subject to the scheduling provisions in Rule No. 16.
+    convention, or meeting for the purpose of voting for a presidential candidate and/or electing, selecting, allocating, or binding delegates to the national convention subject to the scheduling provisions in Rule No. 16.
 To the extent a state Republican Party’s rules are in conflict with its state’s laws with respect to this rule, the provisions of this rule and the state Republican Party’s rules shall control.
 To the extent the provisions of the rule are inconsistent with the provisions of Rule No. 16, the provisions of this rule shall be controlling for all purposes.

-##### <span id="rule-no.-15-participation-in-the-delegat" class="anchor"><span id="_Toc327991852" class="anchor"></span></span>RULE NO. 15 Participation in the Delegate Selection Process
+##### RULE NO. 15 Participation in the Delegate Selection Process

 (a) The states, in cooperation with the Republican National Committee,
     shall prepare instructive material on delegate election, selection,